josemf/keystone-adapter-knex-migrations/README.md

   * Changing fields configuration like changing the field type or making the field `isRequired`, `isUnique` etc, will change the respective columns in the database
 * Relationship migrations:
   * Adding relationships in lists will have this relationships mapped on the database using foreign keys columns or pivot tables depending on the cardinality
-  * Changing relationship configurations like `isRequired` will have that change reflected onto the column foreign key
   * Changing relationship cardinalities will have database schema changes to be applied in a way that data is saved in the best way possible
+  * Changing a relationship field to a data type field will have the relationship removed and the field added, we also make our best to fetch some data to the newly created field
+  * Changing a data type field to a relationship field will have all relationship structures created and the field removed
 * Migrations rollback &mdash; you can create a migrations list from a previous database schema allowing you to revert your database schema to a previous version
 * Migrations forward &mdash; after you rollback your database schema you might forward in order to revert your database schema to a more recent state

 Other things are not quite right:

-* It's currently not possible to change from content fields to relationship fields and vice versa
+* When changing a data type field to relationship we don't quite migrate relationship data yet &mdash; that will be a best guess on what data it is.
+* `isRequired` is not set in relationship foreign keys
 * You can't rename lists yet

 ## Simple steps